Common pitfalls that students make in the GAMSAT

 When constructing an essay that is going to be graded, some students succumb to the temptation of using flowery language and abusing their thesaurus in a vain attempt to impress their marker.
 (If you are a PhD student or lecturer who has had to mark first-year undergraduate essays, I’m sure you’ve probably encountered more than a few examples of this!)
 However, Section II is not a test of your vocabulary, but a test of your communication.
 I would encourage learning to communicate your ideas effectively (and efficiently) within this short period before exam day so that you have a realistic idea of what and how much you can write.
 One way to do this is to practise writing essays under timed conditions, which is a great way to practise putting your thoughts together in a short time frame.

 Part III: Post-Exam Period

 I am writing this to remind you to consider and avoid these pitfalls as you prepare for the exam.
-It is just as easy to correct these pitfalls as it is to find yourself doing them.
+Being aware of the common pitfalls will make it easier to recognise if you are doing them yourself.
+Once you are aware that you are falling into one of these pitfalls, it is then simply a matter of correcting them.
 And just in case you’ve forgotten already, here they are again: